Raxxius/react-handbook-md/react-handbook/docs/index.md

 Establish a clear file structure that follows the progression of component layers - Logic layer (handles state and logic), Display layer (manages UI rendering), Component layer (orchestrates structure), and SubComponent layer(s) (handles specific UI elements).

+### 9. Styling and CSS:

+CSS is to be stored at three levels: global, page, and component.
+Component-level CSS is to be stored in CSS modules to avoid potential conflicts and unintended side effects.

 ## Summary